Exploiting HP OpenView NNM - B.07.53

 - After executing the

-and passes the execution control by jumping to the address whereEDI
+T00WT00Wand passes the execution control by jumping to the address whereEDIpoints.

 Exploit code: hpnnm_B.07.53_exploit_v0.8.py